No767/Kumiko/README.md

 ## Kumiko (久美子)

-Kumiko is a multipurpose fork of [Rin](https://github.com/No767/Rin), and includes features like an economy system, and more.
-Currently Kumiko is in heavy development, and is not ready for use.
-Just like
-Rin, Kumiko is written in Python and uses Pycord as well.
-Kumiko supports all of the services that Rin has.
+Kumiko is a multipurpose fork of [Rin](https://github.com/No767/Rin) built with freedom and choice in mind.
+Kumiko allows you to decide on whether you wish to use the services provided.
+Kumiko includes a opt-in economy system, and soon a web dashboard (pinned for v2.0).
+Just like Rin, Kumiko is completely written in Python, and is a direct upstream fork from Rin.
+Which means that all of Rin's 15+ services are directly integrated into Kumiko.

-## Rin
+## Rin (リン)

 Rin is a Discord bot written with Pycord and Python, and is focused on fetching data from third-party services with lighting performance in mind.
 For example, you could look up some memes with the Reddit service, or find your favorite anime with the MyAnimeList service.
 Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, DeviantArt, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the